 our colleague Mr Alhasan al Hallak, who is a math teacher from Syria, coaches school students in mathematics.

-We receive support for the scientific publication process – and we want convince our scientist of the advantages of Open Access.
+We support the scientific publication process all along the way – and we want to convince our scientists of the advantages of Open Access.